lsolbach/qclojure/doc/tutorial.md

 by running multiple copies of quantum circuits and applying sophisticated post-processing to extract high-fidelity results through probabilistic error cancellation.

-## Advanced Quantum Topics

-### Observables
-Observables are used to measure specific properties of a quantum state.
-They are represented as Hermitian operators, which have real eigenvalues and orthogonal eigenvectors.
-Observables can be used to measure various properties of a quantum state, such as the energy, spin, or position of a particle.
-In QClojure, observables can be represented using Pauli strings and Hamiltonians, which are described in the next section.

-### Pauli Strings and Hamiltonians
-Pauli strings and Hamiltonians are used to represent quantum operators in a compact and efficient way.
-They are used in various quantum algorithms, e.g. the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimization (QAOA) algorithm.

-A Pauli string is a product of Pauli operators (I, X, Y, Z) applied to different qubits.
-For example, the Pauli string "XIZY" represents the operator X on qubit 0, I on qubit 1, Z on qubit 2, and Y on qubit 3.
-A Hamiltonian is a sum of Pauli strings with associated coefficients.
-For example, the Hamiltonian H = 0.5 * XIZY + 1.0 * ZIXX represents
-the operator 0.5 * X on qubit 0, I on qubit 1, Z on qubit 2, Y on qubit 3 plus 1.0 * Z on qubit 0, I on qubit 1, X on qubit 2, X on qubit 3.

 ## Algorithms